-Bro.
-S. S. Jones:-As the columns of your JOURNAL are fearless in giving expression to any truth that will aid in freeing the human mind from the shackles of a superstitious bondage, now binding and making millions of mental slaves, I have concluded to send you for publication, the substance of a communicaof this to be true.
-Man has ever created God in his imagination, fashioned him in his own likeness and immortalized him by paying him homage from the hour of his imaginary conception down to the present time. . .
-From the earliest dawn of human thought, when man first peeped out through the windows of his soul, and fixed his gaze upon the forms and the phenomena of moving worlds, he has met with incomprehensible mysteries.
-Watching their movements, their influence and effects upon surrounding objects, he has ever accounted for the causes as best he could in the glimmering light of his men-tal unfoldment.
-But not understanding the laws, the natures and relations of things, his his conclusions to suit the demands of his ever-evolving nature.
-Beholding the results of ever-evolving nature.
+BRO S. S. JONES -As the columns of your Journal, are fearless in giving expression to any truth that will aid in freeing the human mind from the shackles of a superstitious bondage, now binding and making millions of mental slaves, I have concluded to send you for publication, the substance of a communication that I received from an "aged immortal, one evening during the year 1850, and was re peated by the same spirit on the 1st day of May, 1874, which is as follows of this to be true.
+Man has ever created God in his imagination, fashioned him in his own likeness and immortalized him by paying him homage from the hour of his imaginary conception down to the present time.
+From the earliest dawn of human thought, when man first peeped out through the windows of his soul, and fixed his gaze upon the furms and the phenomena of moving worlds, he has met with incomprehensible mysteries.
+Watching their movements, their influence and effects upon surrounding objects, he has ever accounted for the causes as best fie could in the glimmering light of his mental unfoldment.
+But not understanding the laws, the natures and petations of things, his conscience has ever warranted him in forming his conclusions to suit the demands of his ever-evolving nature.
 Beholding the results of certain movements to be congenial to the wants of his senses, while those of others were less palatable, gave birth to a wider range of thought, and man began to fix character to his imagined God.
-The things that were pleasant to his nature, he naturally loved and called good, while those that were less congenial to his wants, he instinctly repulsed, and for want of a better term. he called evil.
-Thence the of a better term, he called evil.
+The things that were pleasant to his nature, he naturally loved and called good, while those that were less congenial to his wants, he instinctly repulsed, and for want of a better term, he called evil.
 Thence the origin of "God and evil."

-J. H. Mendenhall, Cerro Gordo, Ind., Ye have heard it said, that "God created man, that he made him in his own image, breathed into his nostrils the breath of life and he became a living soul."
-Whatever truth there may seemingly be contained in this time honored declaration, remains yet to be demonstrated.
-All we know of this creating process, declares most emphatically
+J. H. Mendenhall, Cerro Gordo, Ind., Ye have heard it said, that "God created man; that he made him in his own image, breathed into his nostrils the breath of life and he besame a living soul" Whatever truth there may seemingly be contained in this time honored declaration, remains yet to be dem onstrated.
+All'we know of this creating pro cess, declares most emphatically